 And when I got home, they were about 75% done!
-(Obviously this picture below is of the completed wall, but it made my heart do a great, big leap!)
+(Obviously, this picture below is of the completed wall, but it made my heart do a great, big leap!)
 I let out a huge sigh of relief and immediately drove the contracts bananas by squealing over how great they did and how much I loved it.
 I couldn’t wait for Jamie to see it!

-Quick note about hiring someone: We knew this wasn’t a traditional “board and batten” situation.
+A quick note about hiring someone: We knew this wasn’t a traditional “board and batten” situation.
 This required some legit math, angles, working around outlets, the temporary removal of crown molding, etc. THIS WAS NOT EASY.

 We actually had a friend who thought it was unnecessary to pay someone and said that he and Jamie could knock it out in a weekend.
 When I told him how much we were paying for it though, he immediately threw his hands up in surprise and said “Yeah, you go on hiring that guy!”